A look at why the Bears' draft plans won't change after big free-agent signings

 Drafting a receiver still makes sense for the Bears even after adding Allen Robinson and Taylor Gabriel.
 The question is when?

 Receiver is different than defensive back.
-It’s not as top heavy or as deep, especially when compared to previous seasons.
-The value for receivers is believed to be in the second or third rounds.
+It’s not as top-heavy or as deep, especially when compared to previous seasons.
+The value for receivers is believed to be in the second and third rounds.

-Last year, the Rams added Sammy Watkins (trade) and Robert Woods (free agency), but still drafted Cooper Kupp in the third round.
+Last year, the Rams added Sammy Watkins (trade) and Robert Woods (free agency) but still drafted Cooper Kupp in the third round.
 Kupp led all Rams receivers with 62 catches for 869 yards.

 Alabama’s Calvin Ridley is considered the best receiver.
-Interestingly enough, though, Ridley is about to become a 23-year-old rookie; Robinson is 24 and about to enter his fifth NFL season.
+Interestingly enough, Ridley is about to become a 23-year-old rookie, while Robinson is 24 and about to enter his fifth season.

 What’s next?

-The Bears are expected to sign additional outside linebackers in free agency, but scant options highlight the importance of finding pass rushers in the draft.
+The Bears are expected to sign additional outside linebackers in free agency, but limited options highlight the importance of finding pass rushers in the draft.

 The best news for the Bears right now is that teams already are positioning for quarterbacks in the draft.
 In a dream scenario, North Carolina State’s Bradley Chubb — by far the best pass rusher in the draft — falls to them after an early run on quarterbacks.

-The aggressiveness and desperation of those QB-hungry teams could result in Chubb, Fitzpatrick, Notre Dame guard Quenton Nelson, Penn State running back Saquon Barkley or a couple of them being available at No. 8.
+The aggressiveness and desperation of those QB-hungry teams could result in Chubb, Fitzpatrick, Notre Dame guard Quenton Nelson, or even Penn State running back Saquon Barkley being available at No. 8.

 Or it could result in more opportunities to move around in the draft and add more picks.
 That’s another dream scenario for Pace.
 The Bears lack a third-round pick after trading up for quarterback Mitch Trubisky last year.

 The Bills agreed to terms on a two-year deal with quarterback A.J.
-McCarron and the Cardinals are adding Sam Bradford and ex-Bear Mike Glennon, but both teams are said to be hot after quarterbacks in the draft.
+McCarron and the Cardinals are adding Sam Bradford and Mike Glennon, but both teams are said to be hot after quarterbacks in the draft.
 The Bills are in striking distance after acquiring the 12th selection from the Bengals in a trade involving left tackle Cordy Glenn.
 They leapfrogged the Cardinals, who have the 15th pick.

-Follow me on Twitter @adamjahns
+Follow me on Twitter @adamjahns.

 Email: ajahns@suntimes.com